-- is a requirement of a class or course in which the student is enrolled (e.g. cooperative education portion of a course, job shadowing, work experience); - takes place in a logging or mining environment, if the student is less than sixteen years of age; - takes place in a factory, if the student is less than fifteen years of age; - takes place in a workplace other than a factory, if the student is less than fourteen years of age and is not accompanied by an adult; - would normally be performed for wages by a person in the workplace; - involves the operation of a vehicle, power tools, or scaffolding; - involves the administration of any type or form of medication or medical procedure to other persons; - involves handling of substances classified as "designated substances" under the Occupation Health and Safety Act; - requires the knowledge of a trades person as regulated by the provincial government; - involves banking or the handling of securities, or the handling of jewellery, works of art, antiques, or other valuables; - consists of duties normally performed in the home (e.g. daily chores) or personal recreational activities; - involves a court-ordered program (e.g. community service program for young offenders, probationary program).
+- is a requirement of a class or course in which the student is enrolled (e.g. cooperative education course, experiential learning activities); - takes place during the time allotted for the instructional program on a school day.
+However, an activity that takes place during a student's lunch breaks or "spare" periods is permissible; - contravenes the minimum age requirements to work in or visit a workplace stated in regulations made under the Occupational Health and Safety Act; - contravenes any other applicable legislation, regulation or policy; - contravenes the policy and procedures of the organization that is supervising the student's community involvement activities; - would normally be performed for wages by a person in the workplace; - involves the operation of a vehicle, power tools, or scaffolding; - involves the administration of any type or form of medication or medical procedure to other persons; - involves handling of substances classified as "designated substances" under the Occupation Health and Safety Act; - requires the knowledge of a trades person whose trade is regulated by the provincial government; - involves banking, the handling of securities, or the handling of valuable items such as jewellery, works of art or antiques; - consists of duties normally performed in the home (e.g. daily chores) or personal recreational activities; - involves activities for a court-ordered program (e.g. community service program for young offenders, probationary program); - involves activities that promote discrimination, harassment, or puts the safety of the student or others at risk.